Ballot initiatives are a practical way to pass marijuana legalization in states that allow them to change laws.

 Eleven of the 19 states that have legalized adult use did it via ballot initiatives.
 The rest, and most recent, are the result of legislation moving through state chambers and signed by supportive governors.
 The latest state to succeed in this fashion was Rhode Island.
 A similar effort in Delaware ended with a veto.

-Despite more than enough signatures submitted by Responsible Growth Arkansas, the state's Booard of Elections rejected the Arkansas Marijuana Legalization Initiative on a technicality.
+Despite more than enough signatures submitted by Responsible Growth Arkansas, the state's Booard of Elections rejected the Arkansas Marijuana Legalization Initiative (Issue 4) on a technicality.
 However, on August 11, the state Supreme Court overruled that decision.
-The Act, which would amend the Arkansas Constitution if it passes, does not allow for home grow and would institute a 10% state sales tax.
+The measure, which would amend the Arkansas Constitution if it passes, does not allow for home grow and would institute a 10% state sales tax.
 A recent poll showed 58% in favor.

 Two initiatives are vying for the November ballot.
-They have the same name - The Marijuana Legalization Initiative - but only SQ 819 is a constitutional amendment.
+They have the same name - The Marijuana Legalization Initiative - but only Question 819 is a constitutional amendment.
 Petition signatures were submitted by proponents for both Question 819 and Question 820, but neither have been approved for the 2022 ballot.